chris-ali/j6dof-flight-sim/README.md

 # j6dof-flight-sim
 JavaFlightSim - A Six Degree of Freedom (6DOF) Flight Simulator Written in Java by Chris Ali

 This program was written to apply my knowledge and background in Flight Dynamics to build my Java language skills.
-It can run as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot in the loop use.
+It can run as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot-in-the-loop use.
 When configured as a pilot in the loop simulation, a Swing instrument panel and out-the-window display open, and the user can control the simulation using a joystick.

 One day I'd like to tie objectives or a scoring element into the simulation to make it a game as well.